microsoft/go-crypto-openssl/README.md

 All supported OpenSSL versions pass a small set of automatic tests that ensure they can be built and that there are no major regressions.
 These tests do not validate the cryptographic correctness of the `openssl` package.

-On top of that, the [golang-fips Go fork](https://github.com/golang-fips/go) (maintained by Red Hat) and the [Microsoft build of Go](https://github.com/microsoft/go) test a subset of the supported OpenSSL versions when integrated with the Go `crypto` package.
+On top of that, the [Microsoft build of Go](https://github.com/microsoft/go) tests a subset of the supported OpenSSL versions when integrated with the Go `crypto` package.
 These tests are much more exhaustive and validate a specific OpenSSL version can produce working applications.

 ### Building without OpenSSL headers

 The `openssl` package does not use any symbol from the OpenSSL headers.
-There is no need that have them installed to build an application which imports this library.
+There is no need to have them installed to build an application which imports this library.

 The CI tests in this repository verify that all the functions and constants defined in our headers match the ones in the OpenSSL headers for every supported OpenSSL version.